McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

       home = ["html", "rss", "print"]
     {{< /multiconfig >}}

   After that, your build will succeed but will most likely cause new defaults to be applied.
 With no further settings, in-page search, search popup and dedicated search page are all active by default.
+This can be reconfigured.

   In addition you are now able to overwrite the default file name of the search index and the default page name of the dedicated search page by changing `searchIndexURL` and `searchPageURL` respectively in your `hugo.toml`.